sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 > <small>-felixge, https://github.com/joyent/node/issues/2582</small>
 > </cite></footer>

-Note: Felix Geisendorfer, Node community member who originally added the uncaughtException handler, and has also asked for it to be removed (unsuccessfully)!
+Note: Felix Geisendorfer, Node community member who **originally added the uncaughtException handler**, and has also asked for it to be removed (unsuccessfully)!

-### This is too bad, because you want to
+### This is too bad, because you
-### always return a response, even on error.
+### always want to return a response,
+### even on error.

 Note: Keeping a client hanging can come back to bite you.
 1) the user agent appears to hang and 2) it might resend the bad request once the connection